sethu108/mastering-salt-stack_from-ground-to-cloud/README.md

 ```

 **NOTE:** Please check your **salt-master** ip address with some of tools that are available on your distribtution, probably it will be different than one I am using in this example.
-I got question in some of previuus version of course, where students have issues during configuration/comunication between salt-master and salt-minion because they actualy used copy/paste of ip from
+I got question in some of previous version of course, where students have issues during configuration/comunication between salt-master and salt-minion because they actualy used copy/paste of ip from
 this tutorial.

 After updating the configuration file, restart the Salt minion.
 See the minion configuration reference for more details about other configurable options.